stacompsoc/constitution/constitution.md

 * Organisation of the society as a whole
 * Dividing tasks between committee members and volunteers

+## The General Committee
+In addition to the Executive Committee, there shall be a General Committee.
+Members of the General Committee shall be appointed by the Executive Committee with the intention to delegate organisational duties for events occuring during the academic year.

+* Requirements
+    * All general committee members must be ordinary members of STACS

+* Appointment
+    * A prospective General Committee Member must be appointed by at least a 3/5 majority decision at an Executive Committee Meeting.
+    * All ordinary society members must be informed of the appointment by at most 7 days after the appointment.

+* General Committee membership lasts until either:
+	* The member resigns;
+	* The member's General Committee membership is revoked;
+	* or the end of the academic year.

+* Revoking:
+  * The Executive Committee reserves the right to revoke membership without giving reason.
+  * After revoking membership, all society members must be informed in the following 7 days.

+* Resignation:
+  * All members reserve the right to resign without giving reason.
+  * All executive committee members must be informed of the member's decision.
+  * After resignation, all society members must be informed in the following 7 days.

 ## Subscription
 Society subscription shall be £3 for ordinary members, and £6 for associate members.